 Is it worth getting a fixed energy deal right now?

-Will the next price cap affect my monthly bills?
-And how?
+How will the next energy price cap affect my bills?

 If you're on the standard variable tariff, the amount you pay for energy will change after the price cap.
 This is true every time the price cap changes, if you're on a SVT.